-Another benefit to Plus500 for ETF trading is that this broker allows you to trade with leverage up to 100:1.
+Another benefit to Plus500 for ETF trading is that this broker allows you to trade with leverage up to 1:5.
 That’s significantly more than most competing online brokers.
 So, if you’re looking to maximize your ETF positions, Plus500 is the broker of choice.
 Helpfully, Plus500 also offers fractional ETF shares through its CFDs.

-Plus500 gives traders access to an easy to use charting software both online and through a mobile investment app.
+Plus500 gives traders access to an easy-to-use charting software both online and through a mobile investment app.
 It comes preloaded with nearly 100 technical indicators and includes a useful price alerts feature.
 However, you cannot create your own indicators or backtest an ETF trading strategy.

 IG has a significantly larger selection of ETFs than virtually any other online ETF trading platform in the UK.
 There are thousands of funds in all that trade across exchanges in the UK, US, and Europe.
-Having such a wide selection can be advantageous, since you can choose from multiple ETFs that cover the same market sector with different underlying assets.
+Having such a wide selection can be advantageous since you can choose from multiple ETFs that cover the same market sector with different underlying assets.

 Another benefit to IG is that you can choose how you want to trade ETFs.
 The broker offers CFD trading, spread betting, or outright investing.
 CFD trading and spread betting are commission-free, although the spreads can be surprisingly high.
 Outright ETF trading carries a commission of up to £3 per trade.

-One of the best things about IG is that you get access to the incredibly advanced ProRealTime ETF trading platform.
-With this software, you can easily create custom technical indicators and backtest your trading strategy against historical price data.
-It also comes with highly customizable price alerts and a mobile trading app.
+One of the things about IG is that you get access to the incredibly advanced ProRealTime ETF trading platform.
+With this software, you can create custom technical indicators and backtest your trading strategy against historical price data.
+It also comes with customizable price alerts and a mobile trading app.

+Sponsored ad.
 There is no guarantee you will make money when trading CFDs with this provider.